MikeyDunn/cchat/README.md

 This project was created as a learning exercise for NodeJS, Websockets and general application architecture and testing.

-### Author

-Mike Dunn is a senior Front-end Developer with 5+ years of professional experience.
-Seeking to help deliver high quality applications through excellent coding practices and technical leadership.
-Specializing in semantics, optimization and system design.

 ### Application Structure

 `/public` - Static assets that will be served to the client